Your browser is not supported or outdated so some features of the site might not be available.

 Charging Port micro-USB

-The Beats Studio3's battery performance is good, and it's much better than that of the Beats Studio Wireless.
-They have almost twice the battery life at 23 hours of continuous playback on a single charge.
-They also only take about 30 minutes more than the previous model to fully charge.
-They're advertised to have a quick charge feature which gives you about 2.5 hours of playback from 10 minutes of charging.
-That said, battery life can vary depending on usage, and your experience may vary.
-Unfortunately, they don't have passive playback, so if the battery is completely dead, you won't be able to use the headphones.
+The battery performance is good, and it's much better than that of the Beats Studio Wireless.
+At 23 hours of continuous playback on a single charge, they have almost twice the battery life.
+Battery life varies depending on use, though.
+They also only take about 30 minutes more to fully charge than the previous model.
+They also have a quick charge feature to give you about 2.5 hours of playback from 10 minutes of charging.
+Unfortunately, they don't have passive playback, so if the battery is completely dead, you can't use the headphones, even if you're using the analog cable.

 5.0